-- New Faculty and Adjunct Hire Checklist (completed by department) - Approved HR Action Form with the middle section completed - Memo to Hire Full Time Faculty (signed by Division Chair and Dean).
-Indicate any additional information (# of year brought in for tenure, moving expenses, computer, any other special equipment) - Faculty Application (signed by candidate) - Curriculum Vitae - Background Check Authorization (signed by candidate and birthdate) - Letters of Recommendation - Information Sheet-New Hire (all sections completed) - All original, official transcripts - Transcript Notice Letter(Do not use if transcripts are in hand) - Learning Outcome Letter (If adjunct has less than a Master's degree in discipline being taught) - Employee Benefit Documentation Access Acknowledgment Form - Confidentiality Agreement - Direct Deposit Form (Attach voided check or request form from bank) - W/4 - I-9 (visual inspection of documents to be certified by department associate and attached to I-9)
+- New Faculty and Adjunct Hire Checklist (completed by department) - Approved HR Action Form to open the position with the middle section completed. - Letter of Intent Full Time Faculty (signed by Division Chair and Dean).
+Indicate any additional information (# of year brought in for tenure, moving expenses, computer, any other special equipment) - Faculty Application (signed by candidate) - Curriculum Vitae - Letters of Recommendation - All original, official transcripts - Transcript Notice Letter(Do not use if transcripts are in hand) - Learning Outcome Letter (If adjunct has less than a Master's degree in discipline being taught) - Faculty Qualifications Form